chains-project/classport/README.md

 **Classport** is a collection of tools that work together to enable **accurate runtime inspection of the supply chain in Maven Java programs**.

-Classport's main objective is to make available information on the software supply chain at runtime.
+Classport's main objective is to make software supply chain information available at runtime.

 To reach this goal it: